danielmapar/fast/app/README.md

 ## Build an executable

-* Build the executable: `poetry run pyinstaller --onefile --windowed --name FastApp app/main.py`
+* Build the executable: `./build-metadata/linux/build.sh`

 * The executable will be available in the `app/dist` folder.
 The executable is named `FastApp`.

+## Make a release

+* Create a new tag: `git tag v0.0.1`

+* Push the tag: `git push origin v0.0.1`

+* The release will be automatically created by the [GitHub Actions workflow](../.github/workflows/build-and-release.yml).